-Join us on Thursday, March 18 for an evening with Jonathan Calvert and George Arbuthnott from The Sunday Times Insight investigative team.
-In conversation with Emma Tucker, editor of The Sunday Times they will be discussing their book, Failures of State: The Inside Story of Britain’s Battle with Coronavirus.
+On Thursday, March 18 Jonathan Calvert and George Arbuthnott from The Sunday Times Insight investigative team were in conversation with Emma Tucker, editor of The Sunday Times, discussing their book, Failures of State: The Inside Story of Britain’s Battle with Coronavirus.

 Failures of State recalls the political decisions taken at the heart of Boris Johnson’s team during the global pandemic.
 Meticulously researched and corroborated by hundreds of inside sources, politicians, emergency planners, scientists, doctors, paramedics and bereaved families, along with leaked data and documents, this is the insider’s account of how the government sleepwalked into disaster and tried to cover up its role in the tragedy.

 In the eye of the storm was Boris Johnson, a Prime Minister who idolised Winston Churchill and had the chance to become a hero of his own making as the crisis engulfed the nation.
 Instead he was fixated on Brexit, his own political destiny and a myriad of personal issues, all while presiding over the UK government’s botched response to the global coronavirus pandemic.
 After missing key Cobra meetings, embracing and abandoning herd immunity and dithering over lockdown, Johnson left the NHS facing an unmanageable deluge of patients.
 His inaction resulted in the deaths of many thousands of British people and his own hospitalisation at the hands of the pandemic, yet further reckless decisions allowed a deadly second wave to sweep across the country in the winter months with the economy on the brink of collapse.